 Knepp Estate is a leading light for conservation in the UK, demonstrating how giving nature space and opportunity to express itself can restore the land and its wildlife in a dramatically short space of time.
 In her inspiring book ‘Wilding’, Isabella Tree takes you through this pioneering rewilding journey.

-Inspired by soundscape ecology – the sense that you can hear the health of a landscape – I am recording the sounds of rewilding, particularly the rich tapestry of the dawn chorus and the sonorous Nightingales.
-I am sharing these sounds – livestreaming from the scrubland for the international Reveil project; uploading recordings to xeno-canto and dawn-chorus; sharing on SoundCloud and social media – see Knepp Nightingale Radio below; archiving recordings to The British Library collection.
+Inspired by soundscape ecology – the sense that you can hear the health of a landscape – I am recording the sounds of rewilding, particularly the rich tapestry of the dawn chorus and the sonorous Nightingale.
+I am sharing these sounds – livestreaming from the scrubland for the international Reveil project (see photo above); uploading recordings to xeno-canto and dawn-chorus; sharing on SoundCloud and social media – see Knepp Nightingale Radio below; archiving recordings to The British Library collection.